pudly/schmopera-hugo/content/articles/the-case-for-nomadic-opera.md

 ---
-title: The Case for Nomadic Opera
+title: "The Case for Nomadic Opera"
 ---

 <p>